Breast Cancer Prevention

 - What is my risk for breast cancer?

-- Should I take tamoxifen or raloxifene?
+- If high risk, should I take tamoxifen or raloxifene?

 - What else can I do to prevent breast cancer?